leeweisberger/Slogo/README.md

 The program is generally divided into the Model, the View Interface(GUI), and the Turtle component.
 The model part is responsible for parsing (by Lexer/Abstract Syntax Tree), storing the user-typed commands, and then calling the command classes in the Model package, which are the sub-classes of a command super class.
 Each of the command classes individually corresponds to simple syntax with constants used to draw forward, squares, and triangles; simple syntax with variables; loops, loops with variables; procedures, including the ones with variables, and those with recursion.

 Another important component is the Turtle class.
 It is an independent class that lives between the Model and the Interface.
-Model calls Turtle once it finishes parsing, and then turtle calls the TurtleGraphics that extends some GUI tools in the View Interface.
+Model calls Turtle once it finishes parsing, and then TurtleGraphics, that extends some GUI tools in the View Interface, calls Turtle.

-The View Interface is the third important component, and its responsibility is to be called by Turtle and then perform the basic methods like draw(), rotate(), changeColor().
+The View Interface is the third important component, and its responsibility is to call Turtle and then perform the basic methods like draw(), rotate(), changeColor().
 The turtle is passed into the turtleGraphics where all the drawings are implemented.
 Moreover, the View Interface also has some additional functionalities: get History, move fast, move slow, clear -- these correspond to buttons, and onClick.
 The View Interface will call TurtleGraphics to make adjustments and implement any additions in the drawing process.